Laboperator's Workflow Editor

 Around 40–60% of potential customers were lost during sales due to the workflow creation bottleneck.

-Starting point: How do scientists design lab protocols
+Understanding how scientists design lab protocols

 We conducted 16 interviews across small labs to large-scale research organizations, focusing on users who create and manage protocols.